Why Is Dust Containment So Important During A Project?

 The number one cause of occupation-associated illness inthe U.S. are occupational lung diseases.
 In fact, contaminants and air pollutants like dust that are pulled into a client's HVAC system and re-circulated can even harm the client's health.

 The good news is that dust containment isn't difficult if you know how to prep your job site properly.
 You'll need to place plastic sheeting on the floors and ceilings to contain dust that's created during your project.
 These sheets are easy to take down after the project is finished, too, making clean-up a breeze.
+An on-site portable fume extractor works great at capturing the dust in the air for a cleaner, healthier work envioronment.

 How can I keep a cleaner job site?